Vacancies in the Diocese as at 29th April 2015

 THE FOLLOWING PARISHES AND BENEFICES ARE OR WILL BECOME VACANT AND THE PARISH PROFILES AND STATEMENTS OF NEED ARE AVAILABLE (EXPRESSIONS OF INTEREST SHOULD BE MADE TO THE ARCHDEACONS' PA):

-The post is being advertised on 10th and 17th April.
+The post was advertised on 10th and 17th April, with a closing date of 14th May.
 Interviews are planned for 29th and 30th June

 THE FOLLOWING PARISHES AND BENEFICES ARE OR WILL BECOME VACANT AND ARE CURRENTLY UNDER DISCUSSION ABOUT POSSIBLE PASTORAL REORGANISATION.
 THE PARISH PROFILES AND STATEMENTS OF NEED WILL BE AVAILABLE IN DUE COURSE: